thunderer/Numbase/README.md

 assert('-30' === $numbase->convert('-$!', 10, 10));
 ```

-Get array of digit values rather than final number (for bases too large for any symbol set):
+Get array of digit values (for bases too large for any symbol set):

 ```php
 $numbase = new Numbase(new GmpDigits(new Base62Symbols()), new ArrayFormatter());